2003–2006 phase of the Iraqi insurgency: Operation Iron Hammer (November–December 2003)

 In response, the coalition launched its counteroffensive known as Operation Iron Hammer in the second week of November.
-Operation Iron Hammer brought back the use of U.S. air power for the first time since the end of the initial war to topple Saddam Hussein's regime, with suspected ambush sites and mortar launching positions struck from the air and with artillery fire.
+Operation Iron Hammer brought back the use of U.S. air power for the first time since the end of the initial war to topple Saddam's regime, with suspected ambush sites and mortar launching positions struck from the air and with artillery fire.
 Surveillance of major routes, patrols, and raids on suspected insurgents were stepped up.
 In addition, two villages, including Saddam's birthplace of al-Auja and the small town of Abu Hishma were wrapped in barbed wire and carefully monitored.
 Following Operation Iron Hammer, the number of insurgent attacks dropped to an average of 18 a day.
-In the wave of intelligence information fueling the raids on Ba’ath Party members connected to insurgency, Saddam Hussein himself was captured on a farm near Tikrit on December 12, 2003.
+In the wave of intelligence information fueling the raids on Ba’ath Party members connected to insurgency, Saddam himself was captured on a farm near Tikrit on December 12, 2003.
 This apparent renewed success led many to a renewed sense of optimism that the U.S. was prevailing in the fight against the insurgency.